-- Human Subject Protocol Application Form - Proposal, including detailed study plan - Informed Consent Template - Copies of all instruments (e.g. questionnaires, surveys, interview scripts) to be used - Recruiting tools (e.g. letters, fliers, advertisements) - Evidence of completion of human subjects training for all investigators and faculty sponsor(s) listed.
-(Choose "Social & Behavioral Research Investigators" module)
+- Human Subject Protocol Application E-signatures and scanned signatures are accepted - Proposal, including detailed study plan - Informed Consent Form - Copies of all instruments (e.g. questionnaires, surveys, interview scripts) to be used - Examples of recruiting tools to be used (e.g. letters, fliers, advertisements) - Evidence of completion of Social & Behavioral Research Basic/Refresher course for all investigators, collaborators, and faculty sponsor(s) listed.

 Please note that faculty and students must show evidence that training has been completed in the past 3 years.
-Applications will not be reviewed until updated training certificates are presented for all PIs and faculty sponsors listed, even if they have been previously submitted with another protocol
+Training certificates must be included for all PIs, collaborators, and faculty sponsors listed, even if they have been previously submitted with another protocol.